 If you really can’t do without using a washcloth, then use a new one daily or try switching to disposable wipes.
-If you like the exfoliating element but want a more controlled version of this rather than the unmeasured effects of a washcloth, a light chemical peel or skin resurfacing performed by a professional aesthetic nurse would be better for your skin’s overall health.
+If you like the exfoliating element but want a more controlled version of this rather than the unmeasured effects of a washcloth, a light chemical peel performed by a professional aesthetic nurse would be better for your skin’s overall health.

 Skin Sin #4 – Using water to wash your face

 It might come as a surprise, using water to clean your face twice a day could actually be doing it more harm than good if you have sensitive or dry skin.
 It can be particularly detrimental if you have a skin condition such as Rosacea or Eczema.
 Water evaporates on the skin, making it dry out more quickly, meaning that skin prone to eczema or excessive dryness will suffer.
 Additionally, any sudden temperature changes, such as using warm water during the winter period when the air outside is cold, can cause skin to flare or react.

 Warming the face can also increase circulation to the surface of the skin which, for a condition such as rosacea, will make the skin redder and more inflamed.

 So what are your options if you should try to avoid using water to cleanse your face?
 You could switch to a cream cleanser or Micellar water that can be applied to a cotton wool pad and then directly to the skin to cleanse it.
 Due to the nature of the cleanser, it will leave your skin clean and refreshed, without the need for rinsing with water after.